whirlstrike/small-but-fun-prototype/README.md

 game: platformer
-controls: space: jump, A and D for left and right movment, z and x to grow and srink
+controls: space: jump, A and D for left and right movement, z and c to grow and drink, x will return the player to their original size.